Contact Geometry of the Restricted Three-Body Problem on $\mathbb{S}^2$: Preliminaries on Contact Structures

 \end{definition} There are numerous results regarding fillability; for more details, see \cite{wendl2010}.

 In our paper, only 2-body collisions are dynamically possible.
 In general, due to the presence of 2-body collisions, energy hypersurfaces are not compact.
-In this case, Viterbo's result can not be directly applied even if the hypersurfaces involved are of contact type.
+In this case, Taubes' result cannot be directly applied even if the hypersurfaces involved are of contact type.
 However, the hypersurfaces can be compactified by using a Moser-type regularization which preserves the dynamics on the ambient manifold.

 When regularized, the energy hypersurfaces for the planar restricted $3$-body problem at energies below a certain threshold \cite{AL} are diffeomorphic to $\mathbb{R}P^3$.
 Despite our Hamiltonian being more complicated, when the energy is low enough we deduce the same result.
 Moreover, we see that the regularized energy hypersurfaces carry a unique tight contact structure.
 This is achieved using the following result.